 Northeast State uses Read&Write as their preferred screen reader.
 This is a free program and will work across platforms.
 There is a Google Chrome extension that allows you to use Read&Write with PDFs that is available for download.

-No. Most automated caption/transcripts have errors from dialect, or specific technical language.
-For the captions/transcripts to meet the standard of accessibility, you must edit the auto-generated captions/transcripts.d
+No. Most automated captions/transcripts have errors from dialect or specific technical language.
+For the captions/transcripts to meet the standard of accessibility, you must edit the auto-generated captions/transcripts.

 Connect with Northeast State